ENQUIRE NOW

 Our current EY4A class has invited expert parents to teach the children additional woodwork skills.
 They worked together to create a class Woodwork station on their balcony and are currently in the ‘planning’ phase of their project.
 We can’t wait to see what direction their woodwork journey will take.

-At Huili, we follow a proud tradition and cultivate children for the future.
+At Hiba, we follow a proud tradition and cultivate children for the future.
 The carefully designed woodwork station offers the children at the nursery an opportunity to increase their understanding of the world and learn necessary safety rules that promote their physical, emotional and social development.
 As a result, we are confident that our nursery children will grow into well-rounded individuals with strong values and the skills to thrive in an ever-changing world.